Thailand Digital Nomad Visa Guide (2024)

 Where to work in Phuket

 Work on beaches, in parks, and in bars!
-Seriously, it is so beautiful there that you should spend as little time as possible inside!
-If you opt for a coworking space, Grind Time Coworking Space in Phuket seems like the best choice (a rating of 4.8 from 44 reviews).
+Seriously, it is so beautiful there that you should spend as little time as possible inside.
+If you opt for a coworking space, Grind Time Coworking Space in Phuket seems like the best choice (it has a rating of 4.9 from 139 reviews).

 Population: 1,198,000 (expanded city area)